 Cable: Data from "Simco" cable manufacturing company has been used to determine the parameters of the cable.
-The cable used is 20 kV Power Cable N2XSYRY and the size $1{\times}185$ has been selected.
-According to the information contained in the catalogs of this manufacturer, the value of DC resistance of the cable conductor at 20 °C is equal to 0.0991 Ω/km , the value of cable inductance is equal to 0.377 mH/km and the value of cable capacity is equal to 0.273 $\mu F/km$.
-The value of AC resistance of the cable is 0.130812 Ω/km considering the coefficient of 1.2 due to the temperature effect and also the coefficient of 1.1 due to the skin effect.
+The cable used is 20 kV Power Cable N2XSYRY and the size 1×185 has been selected.
+According to the information contained in the catalogs of this manufacturer, the value of DC resistance of the cable conductor at 20 °C is equal to 0.0991 Ω /km, the value of cable inductance is equal to 0.273 μ F/km.
+The value of AC resistance of the cable is 0.130812 Ω /km considering the coefficient of 1.2 due to the temperature effect and also the coefficient of 1.1 due to the skin effect.